What is Christian

 being called upon to answer questions about

 our Christian faith.
-Second Timothy 1:7 says,
+2 Timothy 1:7 says,

-timidity, but a spirit of power, of love and
+and timidity, but of power, love, and

 We